-The 2019 novel coronavirus (COVID-19) pandemic is rapidly changing the way the health and development communities are working.
-With the proximity of eye care professionals to patients during eye examinations and reports that the virus can cause conjunctivitis, COVID-19 has implications for eye health and eye health professionals.
+The arrival of the novel coronavirus (COVID-19) pandemic in 2019 has impacted the way the health community is working.
+With the proximity of eye care professionals to patients required during eye examinations COVID-19 has implications for eye health and eye health professionals.

-If you are feeling trepidation about visiting your eye care doctor, post COVID-19, be assured that we are adhering to the strictest protocols.
+If you are feeling trepidation about visiting your eye care doctor, during this second wave of COVID-19, be assured that we are adhering to the strictest protocols.

-As we are adjusting to the “new normal” for scheduling in-person appointments, we have implemented many procedural changes for conducting our eye examination services.
-For some, we may continue to offer “virtual” telemedicine visits over the phone or through video chat on a computer or smartphone.
+Since adjusting to the “new normal” for scheduling in-person appointments, we have implemented many procedural changes for conducting our eye examination services.
+For some, we are still offering “virtual” telemedicine visits over the phone or through video chat on a computer or smartphone.